All Episodes

 We watched the whole lineup.

-It was six million Jews, men, women, and children, and listen, every time every mate anyone makes these Nazi analogies, these Holocaust analogies, they always screw it up.
+Listen, every time anyone makes these Nazi analogies, these Holocaust analogies, they always screw it up.

-Let me say this in closing.
+Let me just say this, let me say this in closing.

-I urge everybody go to the history channel, go select on demand, watch the videos.
+I urge everybody, go to the history channel, go select on demand, watch the videos.

-You can see it yourself, and it is a horror that is unimaginable, evil on a scale unimaginable.
+And it is a horror that is unimaginable.

-You know, there was a woman that passed away not that long ago, her name was Hannah from Brooklyn, and Hannah from Brooklyn survived the Holocaust, and she was a regular caller to this radio show when I was local in New York, and then when I became national.
+And she was a regular caller to this radio show when I was local in New York and then when I became national.

-And the the loveliest woman in the world and her daughter Pearl, it broke my heart when I heard she passed away.
+And the loveliest woman in the world and her daughter Pearl, it broke my heart when I heard she passed away.

 Watch that show.